typst-community/guidelines/src/chapters/interoperability.typ

 Lack of interoperability, especially when it leads to bugs or panics will generally lead users to shy away from using one of the packages which are incompatible.
 When designing the API of your package, the following two questions should be considered for every item of your package's API:

-- should this item be public or private?
+- Should this item be public or private?
-- should this behavior be configurable?
+- Should this behavior be configurable?

 The choice to make an item private or part of a function's behavior hardcoded can negatively impact it's interoperability, but the opposite can lead to bloated and intimidating APIs.
 Depending on the target audience of your package you may chose one over the other.